haruiz/job-matching-app/README.md

-# # Multi-Agent Job Search Framework
+# # Multi-Agent Job Search Automation

 ## Overview
 This project is a **from-scratch implementation** of a **multi-agent system** for educational purposes.
 It demonstrates how multiple AI agents can collaborate to analyze resumes, categorize job opportunities, and search for relevant job listings on the internet using **Google's Gemini API**.